Client Reference¶

 payload (EventErrorPayload) – A payload containing the Exception, the listener, and the original payload.

-- async setup_hook() None ¶
+- async setup_hook() None¶

 Method called after

-this method will be called after the client has generated and validated an app token.
+login()has been called but before the client is ready.start()callslogin()internally for you, so when usingstart()this method will be called after the client has generated and validated an app token.
 The client won’t complete start up until this method has completed.This method is intended to be overriden to provide an async environment for any setup required.

 By default, this method does not implement any logic.